AdmiralCurtiss/SenPatcher/README.md

 * Option to disable the mouse being captured by the game and its movement being used for the game camera.
 * Option to remove the 30 FPS limit when the game is in the background.

-Note: Compatible with version 1.1.5 of the game only.
+Note: Compatible with versions 1.1.4 and 1.1.5 of the game only.

 Feature Set for Tokyo Xanadu eX+
 ================================